-The generation of protective antibodies against virus infections is critically dependent on help from CD4+ T follicular helper (TFH) cells which are elicited in response to viruses, such as influenza and SARS CoV-2.
-However, these cells notably decline when immune responses are over-exaggerated (sepsis).
-The PhD student will combine core immunological, virological and innovative gene profiling techniques to examine how and why CD4+ TFH cells decline during sepsis.
+The generation of protective antibodies against infection is dependent on “help” from CD4+ T follicular helper (TFH) cells which are elicited in response to bacteria and viruses, such as influenza and SARS CoV-2.
+However, these cells can decline when immune responses are over-exaggerated (sepsis).
+The student will use immunological techniques and innovative gene profiling strategies to examine why low numbers of CD4+ TFH cells correlate with poor outcome in sepsis.

 Lead Supervisor: Dr James McLaren

 Neuroinflammation is a prominent event Alzheimer’s disease (AD) pathogenesis, driven by activation of microglia, the brains resident immune cells.
 To define how microglial gene expression is regulated in AD, this project utilises a state-of-the-art human stem cell culture model of AD coupled with epigenomic profiling and bioinformatic analysis.
 The role of prioritised genes will then be described through functional assays of important microglial processes.

 T-cell therapies are the biggest development in cancer treatment in over 50 years with some forms now given on the NHS.
 We work closely with industry to develop new immunotherapies for cancer.
 We have a bank of T-cell receptors (TCRs) that see most cancers from all people via several new ligands (e.g. Nat Immunol 21, 178).
 This project will characterise some of these “HLA agnostic” TCRs with a view to developing next generation TCR-T therapies for cancer.